Unsupervised Dense Information Retrieval with Contrastive Learning: Discussion

 \section{Discussion}

 In this work, we propose to explore the limits of contrastive pre-training to learn dense text retrievers.
-We use the MoCo technique, which allows us to train with a large number of negative examples.
-We make several interesting observations: first, while the inverse Cloze task has been introduced in the context of retrieval, we show that independent random cropping leads to better results.
-Second, we show that neural networks trained without supervision using contrastive learning exhibits good (albeit not state-of-the-art) retrieval performance.
-Based on these observations, we trained a model that obtains state-of-the-art performance on the BEIR benchmark when fine-tuned on MS-MARCO.
+We use the MoCo technique, which allows to train models with a large number of negative examples.
+We make several interesting observations: first, we show that neural networks trained without supervision using contrastive learning exhibit good retrieval performance, which are competitive with BM25 (albeit not state-of-the-art).
+These results can be further improved by fine-tuning on the supervised MS MARCO dataset, leading to strong results, in particular for recall@100.
+Based on that observation, we use a cross-encoder to re-rank documents retrieved with our model, leading to new state-of-the-art on the competitive BEIR benchmark.
+We also performed extensive ablation experiments, and observed that independent random cropping seems to be a strong alternative to the inverse Cloze task for training retrievers.